Monday 18 November

 At this valuable full day session, students will engage in debates and workshops on ethical leadership.
 They will leave with a clear vision of the importance of ethical leadership and a skill set they can put into practice in their own leadership positions.

 The day will also include an address from Mr Chin Tan, Race Discrimination Commissioner for the Australian Human Rights Commission, an interactive workshop with clinical psychologist Kim Slender, and lightning talks presented by Adam McCurdie (Humanitix), Genevieve Clay-Smith (Taste Creative), Fraser Orford (TEDxSydney) and Rev Dr Stephanie Dowrick.

-To book your students into this day fill out the form below.
+This event is now fully booked.
 For any enquiries, please contact the Education Department on 9360 7999.